Songs and sounds made with a 1949 piano in a 1939 house with the help of 1980s synths. Plus: guitars, drums, and microphones tucked in tight spots*.

 Sounds by Spils

-PBS Art by Northwest: audio theme for Northwest Artists
+PBS Art by Northwest: theme song for arts travelogue

-Stoke Space: cinematic sound for a rocket co, on the rise
+Stoke Space: cinematic sound for a rockets on the rise

 Seattle Times: anthemic rock for a site makeover